PidiGalaxies/photomass/README.md

 ## Acknowledgements

-This project has received funding from the European Union's Horizon Europe Research and Innovation programme under the Marie Skłodowska-Curie grant agreement No. 101067618, GalaxyMergers.
+Funded by the European Union under the Marie Skłodowska-Curie grant agreement No. 101067618 (GalaxyMergers).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Research Executive Agency (REA).
+Neither the European Union nor REA can be held responsible for them.

 This research has made use of the *K-corrections calculator* service http://kcor.sai.msu.ru and the NASA/IPAC Extragalactic Database, which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.